 What should I avoid while taking Gilenya?

 Do not receive a "live" vaccine while using fingolimod, and for 2 months after your last dose.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Gilenya side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Gilenya: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Gilenya: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Also call your doctor at once if you have: